avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter5/Chapter5.md

     - Databases that have configured the quorums correctly can tolerate the failure of individual nodes without the need for failover. **They can also tolerate individual nodes going slow because requests don't have to wait for all the n nodes to respond.
 They can respond when w or r nodes have responded.** This configuration makes databases with leaderless replication suitable for use cases that need **high availability, low latency, and that can tolerate stale reads occasionally**.
     - However, quorums, as described above, are not as fault-tolerant as they can be.
 A simple network interruption can cut off all the nodes of the database from the client.
 In such a case, it is likely that fewer than w or r reachable nodes remain; thus it is not possible to achieve a quorum.
     - In a cluster with more than n nodes, the client can connect to some of the database nodes during a network interruption(not the nodes that need to assemble a quorum for a particular value).
 In this case, the database designers face a trade-off -
 	    - Is it better to return errors to all requests for which we cannot reach a quorum of w or r nodes?
-        - Or should we accept writes anyway, and write them to some nodes that are reachable but aren’t among the n nodes on which the value usually lives?  **⇒ Sloppy Quorum ⇒** Writes and reads still need w and r successful responses, but they might not include nodes that aren't among the designated n "home" nodes)
+        - Or should we accept writes anyway, and write them to some nodes that are reachable but aren’t among the n nodes on which the value usually lives?
-    - By analogy, if you lock yourself out of your house, you may knock on the neighbor’s door and ask whether you may stay on their couch temporarily.
+        * ***Sloppy Quorum ⇒** Writes and reads still need w and r successful responses, but they might not include nodes that aren't among the designated n "home" nodes)
-    - Once the network interruption is fixed, and writes that one node temporarily accepted on behalf of another node are sent to the appropriate “home” nodes. **⇒ Hinted Handoffs**
+	    - ***Hinted Handoffs*** ***⇒*** Once the network interruption is fixed, and writes that one node temporarily accepted on behalf of another node are sent to the appropriate “home” nodes.
 	    - Sloppy quorums ⇒ increase write availability.
 As long as w nodes are available, the database accepts writes.
 Even when w + r > n, we can't be sure to read the latest value for key because the latest value may have been temporarily written to some nodes outside of n
 	    - **Thus, sloppy quorum ≠ quorum.
 It is only an assurance of durability.**
+	    - Riak has sloppy quorums enabled by default whereas Cassandra and Voldemort have it disabled by default
 - **Use case - Multi-datacenter operation:**
     - Leaderless replication is also suitable for multi-datacenter operation, since it is designed to **tolerate conflicting concurrent writes, network interruptions, and latency spikes.**
     - The number of replicas n can be spread across different datacenters.
 Each write from client can be sent to all replicas, regardless of datacenter, but the client usually only waits for **acknowledgment from a quorum of nodes** within its local datacenter so that it is unaffected by delays and interruptions on the cross-datacenter link.
     - The higher-latency writes to other datacenters are often configured to happen asynchronously, although there is some flexibility in the configuration.
 - **Detecting write conflicts:**
-    - Dynamo-style databases allow several clients to concurrently write to same key ⇒ conflicts will occuer even when strict quorum is used.
+    - Dynamo-style databases allow several clients to concurrently write to same key ⇒ conflicts will occur even when strict quorum is used.
 Although, the conflicts can arise even during read repair or hinted handoff.
     - The problem in concurrent writes for dynamo-style database is that the events may arrive in a different order at different nodes because of network delays and partition failures.
         ![C508](../../assets/C508.png)
     - Here, two clients A and B write the value of X to A and B simultaneously.
-When we do a get call for X, by simply overwriting data, we make the nodes permanently incosistent.
+When we do a get call for X, by simply overwriting data, we make the nodes permanently inconsistent.
     - To make the nodes eventually consistent, the replicas must converge to one value and there are different algorithms to achieve this for example -
         - **Last write wins -**
             - **Each replica needs to store only the most "recent" or last value and allow "older" values to be overwritten and discarded.** Here, we have a way of unambiguously determining which write is the most recent and every write is eventually copied to every replica ⇒ replicas will eventually converge to the same value.